Lockheed Shipbuilding and Construction Company

 In addition to asbestos, Lockheed Shipbuilding contained numerous other toxins, including chemical contaminants, arsenic, lead, zinc, and mercury.

-The landfills around the shipyard were at extremely unsafe levels, causing concern for area residents.
+The landfills around the shipyard were extremely unsafe, causing concern for area residents.

 Lockheed had two major shipyard areas: Shipyard 1 and Shipyard No. 2 (Yard II).
 Yard II is where most of the shipbuilding and repair work took place.

 In 2007, the Environmental Protection Agency (EPA) designated Shipyard 2 as a Superfund site.
-By 2010, the name of the site was changed to the Lockheed West Seattle Superfund Site.
+By 2010, the site’s name was changed to the Lockheed West Seattle Superfund Site.
 Cleanup began shortly after.

-Sandblasting operations close to Yard II’s dry docks and shipway caused a lot of the contamination.
+Sandblasting operations close to Yard II’s dry docks and shipway caused a lot of contamination.

-According to the Lockheed Martin Corporation, contaminants associated with a large amount of sandblasting activities left excessive amounts of pollutants around the surrounding areas of the dry docks and shipway.
+According to the Lockheed Martin Corporation, contaminants associated with a large amount of sandblasting activities left excessive amounts of pollutants around the surrounding areas of the dry docks and shipways.

 Additional Help and Resources